Heating / October 5, 2021

 - Increase your risk of respiratory conditions health experts recommend a minimum indoor temperature of 64 degrees F for healthy adults.
 Thus, you should switch on your furnace if your indoor temperature falls below this minimum.

 Your indoor temperature does not just affect your health; it also affects your sleep quality and quantity.
-According to sleepfoundation.org, many people sleep comfortably at temperature ranges from 15.6 to 19.4 degrees C, or 60 to 67 degrees F.
+According to sleepfoundation.org, many people sleep comfortably at temperature ranges from 15.6 to 19.4 degrees C, or 60 to 67 degrees F. You can also browse this site to learn more about it in detail.

 A slight temperature dip during the night may improve your sleep, but a steep dip will hamper your sleep.
 The sleep temperature recommendation is a range since the exact temperature varies by person.
 Thus, turn on the furnace if you need heat to reach your target sleeping temperature.